thekolaj/Minesweeper-tkinter/README.md

 #### Features:
 - **Resizable interface**: Game adapts to you changing the window size and the number of cells
-- **Game settings**: Change the settings in-game with a menu bar or out-of-game in an `config.ini` file
+- **Game settings**: Change the settings in-game with a menu bar or out-of-game in a `config.ini` file
 - **Mines left counter**: Accurately tracks how many mines are left unflagged
 - **Game Timer**: Tracks how much time it took to beat the game